nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 4. Editing contacts

-    1. Prerequisites: A contact with the name "John Doe" exists. (if you're following this guide, there will be one)
+    1. Prerequisites: Contacts with the name "John Doe" and "James Doe" exist. (if you're following this guide, there will be one)

     1. Run `findc n/John Doe`